 Wipe bending or wiping or edge bending requires a pressure pad to hold the sheet metal parts against the die.
 The punch then moves up and down to bend the edge of the sheet metal.
 Wipe bending is much faster than any other bending process but there is always a risk of scratches because the tool is moving over the surface directly.

 If the tool radius is very less then it can even damage the sheet instead of bending it.
-Many times wipe bending is used to compensate the spring back of already bent part using air bending or bottoming or coining.
+Many times wipe bending is used to compensate for the spring back of the already bent part using air bending or bottoming or coining.

-Rotary bending is similar to edge bending but instead of a punch rotary bending has freely moving cylinders with final formed shape cut into it.
+Rotary bending is similar to edge bending but instead of a punch rotary bending has freely moving cylinders with a final formed shape cut into it.
 The rotary cylinder comes in contact with the sheet metal at two-point or edges of the cut and when it rotates further it creates the bend.

 That’s all I have in this article.
 If you have any questions or queries, please do write to me in the comment section and I will be happy to reply back.

 What are the different types of bending?

 What is the difference between Air bending, bottoming, and coining?